-ELIGIBILITY FOR THE EXAMINATIONS:
+ELIGIBILITY FOR THE EXAMINATIONS: GENERAL

-To be eligible for the examinations, the applicant shall comply with the requirements of these rules, shall be a bona fide citizen of this State, and of the United States, and except as otherwise provided herein, shall have resided in this State continuously for not less than the reachs next preceding the date on which he begins his first examination.
-He shall be at least 20 years of age, of good moral character and honorable deportment, and shall possess the educational attainments set out in the following rules; provided that if a person 20 years of age and under 21 shall pass the bar examinations, he shall not receive a license to practice law until he reaches the age of 21.
+To be eligible for the examinations, the applicant shall comply with the requirements of these rules, shall be a bona fide citizen of this State, and of the United States, and except as otherwise provided herein, shall have resided in this State continuously for not less than three (3) months, next preceding the date on which he begins his first examination.
+One who is a resident of Texas at the time of entrance into an out-of-state school for pre-legal or law study shall be considered a resident of Texas at the conclusion of such law course, unless during that period such applicant has affirmatively evidenced an intention to give up his Texas residence.
+He shall be at least twenty (20) years of age, of good moral character and honorable deportment, and shall possess the educational attainments set out in the following rules; provided that if a person twenty (20) years of age and under twenty-one (21) shall pass the bar examinations, he shall not receive a license to practice law until he reaches the age of twenty-one (21).
 The removal of the applicant's disabilities shall not affect the foregoing requirements as to age.